 In a number of ways, the human eye works much like a digital camera:

-- The eye’s crystalline lens is located directly behind the pupil and further focuses light.
-Through a process called accommodation, this lens helps the eye automatically focus on near and approaching objects, like an autofocus camera lens.
+The eye’s crystalline lens is located directly behind the pupil and further focuses light rays.
+Through a process called accommodation, this lens automatically helps the eye focus on near and approaching objects, like an autofocus camera lens.

-- Light focused by the cornea and crystalline lens (and limited by the iris and pupil) then reaches the retina the light-sensitive inner lining of the back of the eye.
-The retina acts like an electronic image sensor of a digital camera, converting optical images into electronic signals.
-The optic nerve then transmits these signals to the visual cortex the part of the brain that controls our sense of sight.
+Light focused by the cornea and crystalline lens (and limited by the iris and pupil) then reaches the retina – the light-sensitive inner lining of the back of the eye.
+The retina acts like an electronic image sensor of a digital camera, converting optical images into electrical signals.
+The optic nerve then transmits these signals to the visual cortex – the part of the brain that controls our sense of sight.

 For more details about specific structures of the eye and how they function, visit these pages:

 And for a description of common vision problems, see Refraction and refractive errors: how the eye sees.